 Sadly, Javira’s Mum lost her battle with cancer in 2017, adding one more orphan to the Uphill school roll.

-With the help of a generous donor who funds her personal needs, food, accommodation, plus her school and examination fees, she is now flourishing.
+With the help of a generous donor to the Pupil Support Fund her personal needs, food, accommodation, plus her school and examination fees are being taken care of and she is now flourishing.